wwlorey/firewall/README.md

 ### Option 2
+If you do this, you don't have to do Option 1
-(Get a grade for pa07, and replace your lowest assignment with that same grade).
+For completing this option, you get a grade for pa07, and replace your lowest assignment with that same grade.
 Complete both Part 1 and Part 2 below.